RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 ##### Rule

-> Author’s family name Initial, Author’s family name Initial and Author’s family name Initial (Year) *Title of book: subtitle of book*, Name of publisher, doi:number OR Place of publication \[if no DOI\].
+> Author’s family name Initial, Author’s family name Initial and Author’s family name Initial (Year) *Title of book: subtitle of book*, edition number edn \[if not first\], Name of Publisher, doi:number OR Place of Publication \[if no DOI\].

 ##### Example